The point of my travel passion, the initial “contamination” with the “travel bug” , began at this place that is overwhelmed by nature’s greatness.

 The boat was waiting for us early morning.
 Island hopping in many sandy, flat islands.
 The more white sand I had ever seen… Made of tiny crushed coral creating a glare of the tropical sunlight, getting you sunburned even beneath the umbrella.
 The only thing that could interrupt your tranquility were the pelicans who dived frantically nearby, catching their fish.
 It is not easy to describe in full these fascinating “postcard” landscapes or the island life, the colorful small houses, the lazy seniors, the carefree children and local couples dancing on samba nights.

-With confidence I can say that Venezuela was one of my most beautiful journeys.
+With confidence I’d say that Venezuela was one of my most beautiful journeys.
 A trip to a lost world.